latrobe-design-system/latrobe-design-system.github.io/_docs/content/alerts.md

 {% include sample-iframe.html snippet="alert/snippets/alert-warning/alert-warning-group.html" %}

-# Full width version
+## Page alert

 Use modifier `ds-block--full-width` on the `ds-block` container and `ds-alert--full-width` on `ds-alert` component for a full width version.

-The full width version is a special version for site alerts that site immeadiately below the site header.
+The full width version is a special version for page/site alerts that site immeadiately below the site header.

 {% include sample-iframe.html snippet="alert/snippets/alert-info/alert-info-full-width.html" %}